mendersoftware/mender-docs/09.Add-ons/90.Mender-Connect/docs.md

 ---

-`mender-connect` is a daemon responsible for handling bidirectional (websocket) communication with the Mender server.
+`mender-connect` is a daemon responsible for handling bidirectional (websocket) communication with the Mender Server.
 The daemon is responsible for implementing a range of troubleshooting features to the device as well as several enhancement to the [mender-client](../../03.Client-installation/01.Overview/docs.md).